The 6 Best Korean Moisturizers For Oily Skin.

 This Korean gel packs all the goodness you would hope for in a soothing gel.

 The propolis is a great antiseptic, especially for those with acne-prone skin.
-It has healing and regenerative properties which will help you lose your acne scars, if you have any, and abate blemishes.
+It has healing and regenerative properties that will help you lose your acne scars, if you have any, and abate blemishes.

 Overall, this gel is light, fast-absorbing and sublime for oily skin.